 Ansible features

-3. Modules — Modules are a collection of specific tasks, such as installing software, configuring networks, managing users, etc. Ansible provides a wide range of modules that can be used to perform these tasks.
+- Modules — a collection of specific tasks, such as installing software, configuring networks, managing users, etc. Ansible provides a wide range of modules that can be used to perform these tasks.

-4. Inventory management — Ansible allows you to manage the inventory of nodes with handy operations like grouping, filtering, and sorting.
+- Inventory management — Ansible lets you manage node inventory with handy operations such as grouping, filtering, and sorting.

-Ansible connects with nodes specified in the inventory over SSH and performs various tasks defined in the modules to keep the overall state of deployment intact.
+Ansible connects to nodes specified in the inventory over SSH and runs modules to perform various tasks, keeping the overall deployment state intact.
 It is flexible, so any process can be simplified, automated, and managed efficiently.

 If you would like to know more about Ansible, follow our Ansible tutorial, where we dive deep into the details of installing and setting up the Ansible control node and demonstrate how Playbooks are used with Ansible.